“There is nothing to writing. All you do is sit down at a typewriter and bleed.”

 “Thus I rediscovered what writers have always known (and have told us again and again): books always speak of other books, and every story tells a story that has already been told.”

-Somewhere in the middle of Prior’s book, I realized our kinship in the matryoshka – those nested Russian dolls.
-As Dr. Prior’s life has been shaped and informed by the books she read, so now was her book affecting my own.
+Somewhere in the middle of Dr. Prior’s book, I realized our kinship in the matryoshka –- those nested Russian dolls.
+As her life has been shaped and informed by the books she read, so now was her book affecting my own.
 I was at once seized with my accountability to further the conversation.
 I wondered: Who was in the mind of Austen, Donne and Miller?

 It is of course impossible to write compelling prose without drawing out and examining the experiences of one’s life, but that feat should not be underestimated.
 One must, as they say, name names.
 Steinbeck barely disguised his subjects from his real world inspiration and Hemingway, in the end didn’t even try.
 More so, writing compelling prose (as Prior does here) is much more than calling on remembrance.
 With literature as our sounding, writing becomes an exposure of the soul.
 Only she knows the agony of the decisions she made in choosing what and how much to reveal.

 The same can be said of those rare friends who illumine own journey by the light of their own.
 This business of loving one’s neighbor as one’s self is tough business, but thanks be to God for those that do.